ErinMorelli/dlm-changelog/README.txt

 = How do I add changelog version notes? =

 Go to "Downloads" then "Changelogs" in the WordPress admin.
 Select the download you wish to add/edit the changelog for from the dropdown.
 Under the "Notes" column of the download's Changelog table, click inside the area where your pre-existing notes are or where it says "Click to add notes".
 An inline text editor will appear for you to use.
 Click "Cancel" to delete changes or "Save" to save your notes.
-Basic HTML, such as *italics*, **bold**, underline, and ordered/unordered lists are able to be used in this text area.
+Basic HTML, such as *italics*, **bold**, underline, and ordered/unordered lists is able to be used in this text area.

 = How do I display a changelog on my site? =